Best Monitors for Mac for Remote Work in 2026

 5. Samsung ViewFinity S60UA 27” — Best Budget USB-C Mac Monitor

 The Samsung ViewFinity S60UA is the entry point for Mac remote workers who want USB-C single-cable connectivity without spending $500 or more.
-At $279, it provides a meaningful productivity upgrade over a 1080p display while keeping the setup simple.
+At $349-$379, it delivers a real step up from a 1080p display with a setup that stays simple.

-The 65W USB-C power delivery comfortably runs MacBook Air and MacBook Pro 14-inch on a single cable.
-The 75Hz refresh rate is a small but real comfort improvement over 60Hz for anyone who notices screen motion during fast scrolling.
+The 65W USB-C power delivery runs MacBook Air and MacBook Pro 14-inch comfortably on a single cable.
+The 75Hz refresh is a small but real improvement over 60Hz for anyone who notices screen motion while scrolling.

 Comparison Table